Gas line replacement underway in Merrimack Valley as residents get space heaters

 LAWRENCE, MASS.
-(WHDH) - Teams will go door-to-door conducting safety inspections in the Merrimack Valley as work gets underway to replace damaged gas lines Monday following disastrous explosions and fires earlier this month.
+(WHDH) - Teams are going door-to-door conducting safety inspections in the Merrimack Valley as work gets underway to replace damaged gas lines Monday following disastrous explosions and fires earlier this month.

 Dozens of Columbia Gas and contracted construction teams will begin replacing the 48-mile, cast iron and bare steel distribution system with state-of-the-art infrastructure and safety features, according to a statement issued Thursday.
 This is expected to be completed by Nov.
 19.